Economics of Christmas: Unwanted gifts

-Economist Joel Waldfogel noted that because of the mismatch between what the giftee values the gift and the value paid for by the giver, the gifts lose between 10% to one-third of their value; he calls it the "deadweight loss of Christmas".
+Economist Joel Waldfogel noted that because of the mismatch between what the giftee values the gift and the value paid for by the giver, the gifts lose between 10% and one-third of their value; he calls it the "deadweight loss of Christmas".
 This leads to gifts often being returned, sold, or re-gifted.
 In a 2016 European online survey, 15% of respondents were unhappy about their gifts and 10% could not remember what they had received.
 Twenty-five percent of respondents said they had re-gifted their presents to someone else, 14% sold the items, 10% tried to return them to the store, and 5% returned the gift to the giver.
 Seniors were more likely to send their unwanted presents to charity, while those aged 25 to 34 "simply threw them away".
 Gifts that are least likely to be appreciated rely on personal tastes, and include items like perfumes and cosmetics, ornaments, and clothing.